• Inheritance law

 Read more

 • When there is joint parental authority this means that you cannot go abroad with your minor child(ren) without the permission of your ex-partner.
 This permission must be given in writing using a form.
 This form can be downloaded via this link.
 For a detailed explanation of when permission from your ex-partner is and is not needed, I refer you to an earlier blog of mine.
 What if my ex-partner does not give permission?
+If your ex-partner does not want to give permission for your planned vacation, you can go to court and ask for substitute permission.
+I have covered how this works in a previous blog.

 Read more